Long rides used to be some of the most profitable trips for Uber and Lyft drivers back when fare rates were higher.

 Ride auctions and Trip Radar: Other drivers may be seeing these rides for higher prices

-So it’s likely that other drivers see low-paying long rides with a higher payout.
+So it’s likely that other drivers see some of these low-paying long rides with a higher payout.

-But Trip Radar—another innovation of the upfront pricing era—is disrupting the auction process by taking rejected rides and making them publicly available for other drivers to see.
+But Trip Radar—another innovation of the upfront pricing era—is disrupting the auction process by taking rejected rides and making them publicly available for many drivers to see at the same time.

 Some rejected rides go onto the Trip Radar, where anyone nearby can accept them.
 Before trip radar, the request had to travel through drivers one at a time, with the price slowly increasing each time it was rejected.